xtomcom/mirrors/README.md

 - Introduction of the project
 - Why you hope us to add a mirror

-*Currently we only accept request for our mirror services in Germany, Estonia and Japan.*
+*Currently we only accept requests for our mirror services in Germany and Estonia.*

 ## How to vote